SAP/app-studio-toolkit/packages/vscode-disk-usage/README.md

 - This extension requires a linux environment, with various commands available in the PATH. for example: `du` and `find`.
 - The generated report is written to the dev space container for later processing.
+- For development flows there is a Manual Command (`disk-usage.log-disk-usage`) which can be enabled in the `package.json` to easily trigger the report flow.